 Winning season: 2010/11

-Moutinho patrolled the Wolves midfield as Nuno Espirito Santo’s side were dumped out of the competition this season by eventual finalists Sevilla.
+Moutinho patrolled the Wolves midfield during their Europa League voyage in 2019/20, which was ended by eventual champions Sevilla.
 But, elimination was probably not as much a dispiriting blow to the ageing midfield general as some of his younger compatriots, as he already has a medal sitting proudly on his mantlepiece.

 The 2010/11 Europa League final was an all-Portugal affair, with Andre Villas-Boas’ Porto taking on a Domingos-inspired Braga.
 It was a tame encounter in Dublin, with Radamel Falcao scoring the only goal of the game at the Aviva Stadium, but it put AVB on the map as the Second Coming of Jose Mourinho.